ElDerePR/Secure-Home-Router-Project/README.md

 # Secure Home Router
 A lightweight, privacy-focused router built on a Raspberry Pi 5 (2GB) that replaces or works alongside your existing home network.
 It uses Pi-hole to block ads and trackers network-wide, and Tailscale to keep selected devices VPN-protected even when away from home.
 You can deploy it as a universal security layer for your entire network, or as a private subnet for only the devices you choose.
 Designed to add security without sacrificing speed, in practice it stabilizes connection quality by eliminating ad/tracker traffic before it reaches
+	•	🛡️ Network-wide ad and tracker blocking via Pi-hole
+	•	🔒 Always-on VPN through Tailscale, even off your home network
+	•	📱 Per-device control — whitelist only the devices you trust
+	•	⚡ No speed degradation — reduces junk traffic, stabilizes performance
+	•	🌍 Remote access to your home network from anywhere
+	•	🍓 Runs on Raspberry Pi 5 (2GB) — low power, always on